PaulBreugnot/u2worm/README.md

 The participative version of the Camisol application can be launched from the `application.gaml` model, using the `application` experiment.

-Notice that the participative version calls several instances of the standalone `camisol` model (one per plot).
+Notice that the participative version calls several instances of the standalone `cammisol` model (one per plot).